frizner/solrcloud-helm/README.md

 # SolrCloud helm chart
 The simple helm chart to deploy Solr cloud.
 Zookeeper cluster used by SolrCloud should be deployed separately, for instance, by [zookeeper-helm](https://github.com/frizner/zookeeper-helm).
-In this case several SolrCloud can use one Zookeeper cluster.
+In this case several SolrClouds can use one Zookeeper cluster.
 ## Prerequisites
 To use the charts here, [Helm](https://helm.sh/) must be installed in your Kubernetes cluster.
 Setting up Kubernetes and Helm and is outside the scope